Dr Cathrine Degnen

 My work on ageing challenges assumptions of later life in Western society, generally represented as a series of problems - medical, social, economic - to be solved.
 My research refocuses attention on the rich complexity and experiences of real people and their everyday lives as they age, highlighting the perspectives of older people themselves about what it is to grow older.
 This includes the importance of both social memory and of place for negotiating profound social transformation.
 It also includes developing a critique of an implicitly middle-aged, universalised self, one which does not allow for the distinctiveness and vitality of older age as lived that I argue demands recognition.

-I am currently at work on a project that brings these two strands of my research interests together, exploring the category of the person across the life course via a cross-cultural perspective.
-In this work, I examine the question “what does it mean to be a person?”.
-I consider how the answer to this question varies cross culturally as well as through the life course.
+My new book, Cross-cultural Perspectives on Personhood and the Life Course (2018) builds on and extends some of my research interests about later life to explore the category of the person across the life course.
+In it, I explore the question "what does it mean to be a person?".
+I consider how answers to this question vary cross culturally as well as through the life course.
 Broader theoretical considerations that stem from these questions include anthropological concepts of relatedness (how people create and dismantle connections with each other and the world as they move through the life course) and ontology (ideas about states of being and existence, with reference to how these might shift through stages of life).

 Ethnographic areas: the north of England (South Yorkshire; Cheshire); Labrador.

-I am also involved in a series of projects that develop my interests in ageing and in place:
+I have also been involved in a series of projects that develop my interests in ageing and in place:

 2014-2017 £1.7 million.
 EPSRC Health and Wellbeing for the Built Environment Programme.
 "Mobility and Place for the Age-Friendly City Environment" (MyPLACE).
 PI Pete Wright.